leonardtang/The-Naughtyformer/README.md

 The cleaned and post-processed data is found in `cleaned_data.csv`.
 The original Reddit is found in `raw_data/`.

 ## Model Checkpoint
-Our DeBERTa checkpoint for the _Naughtyformer_ is found in `naughtyformer-deberta-checkpoint`.
+Our DeBERTa checkpoint for the _Naughtyformer_ can be found [here](https://drive.google.com/file/d/15YMRcMT3JsXXKBmFx7jFfQS6om0Kfs-x/view?usp=sharing).

 ## Citation
 If you find this useful in your research, please consider citing: